huberthomas/kinect/README.md

     > ./kinect
     [-h] Help information.
     [-o outDir] Output file directory.
 Default is 'results' in the application directory.
+    [-s] Synchronize RGB with depth files and store results to file.
+Needs -o outDir.

     During execution the following key events are activated: